aoterodelaroza/aoterodelaroza.github.io/_devnotes/04_derivatives_xdmsolids.md

 ## Atomic Forces

-The pairwise energy expression is (the "cell" subscript has been dropped for simplicity):
+The pairwise energy expression is (the "cell" subscript of the energy has been dropped for simplicity):

 $$
 \begin{equation}